 There is a break in the time series for hospitalisations between 2016–17 and 2017–18 due to a change in data collection methods (see the technical notes for details).

-1. Bars represent numbers of hospitalisations, lines represent ASRs.
+Note: Bars represent numbers of hospitalisations, lines represent crude rates per 100,000.

 Source: AIHW National Hospital Morbidity Database and ABS National, state and territory population.

-The number of deaths caused by contact with living things has generally remained stable over time, fluctuating between 24 and 36 deaths per financial year over the past decade.
-Age-standardised rates are not presented due to small numbers of deaths.
-(Figure 4).
+The number of deaths caused by contact with people, plants and animals has generally remained stable over time (Figure 4).
+Rates are not described further due to small numbers resulting in unreliable rates.

 Note: Bars represent numbers of hospitalisations